 Methamphetamine is a dangerous and highly addictive stimulant that’s known for causing numerous health problems, including meth mouth and meth mites.

 Its effects on the central nervous system can quickly cause severe addiction, making it difficult for users to quit.
 When people with meth addictions attempt to stop cold turkey, they may experience severe meth withdrawal symptoms.
-Although the timeline of meth withdrawal and the severity of symptoms depends on different factors, this process can be painful and life-threatening without medical assistance.
-At our drug and alcohol treatment center in Texas, we offer a variety of addiction treatments and programs that offer round-the-clock care to our patients.
+Although the meth withdrawal timeline and the severity of symptoms depend on different factors, this process can be painful and life-threatening without medical assistance.
+At our Texas rehab centers, we offer a variety of addiction treatments and programs that offer round-the-clock care to our patients.

 The Timeline of Meth Withdrawal